Conference Papers

 Abstract:

 Rapid urbanization, rising per capita income and a warming climate are significantly increasing the burden on the electricity grid throughout India(Rawal and Shukla, 2014).
-The combined use of natural ventilation (NV) and mechanical cooling (MC) systems is a potential solution to provide cooling and thermal comfort
+The combined use of natural ventilation (NV) and mechanical cooling (MC) systems is a potential solution to provide cooling and thermal comfort to building occupants.
+Mixed-mode (MM) buildings use NV and MC to provide a comfortable environment for the occupants.

 Keyword: Mixed-mode Buildings, Building Energy Simulation, Residential Buildings, Building Controls